 The overall performance of engine and machine compartments is dependent on the choice of the lubricants and on the maintenance and cleanliness practices.
 The choices include filtration products, contamination control, tank management, and general handling practices.
 Cat designed and produced filtration products offer optimal performance and system protection.
-In order to obtain additional information on Cat designed and produced filtration products, refer to Special Publication, SEBU9208, "Caterpillar Filters Recommendations".
-Also refer to the "Reference Material" article, "Filters" and "Miscellaneous" topics in this Special Publication or consult your Cat dealer for assistance with filtration recommendations for your Cat machine.
+In order to obtain additional information on Cat designed and produced filtration products, refer to the "Reference Material" article, "Filters" and "Miscellaneous" topics in this Special Publication or consult your Cat dealer for assistance with filtration recommendations for your Cat machine.

 Note: In order to help ensure the maximum expected compartment performance and life, use a fluid that meets Cat highest level of fluid performance as described in this Special Publication for the compartment.
-Using a fluid that is considered an acceptable, but lower performing option for typical applications, will provide lower performance. (ex: Where fluids meeting either Cat ECF-1-a, Cat ECF-2 or Cat ECF-3 are offered as an option in typical applications, in order to help ensure the maximum expected engine compartment performance and life, oil meeting the Cat ECF-3 specification must be used.)
+Using a fluid that is considered an acceptable, but lower performing option for typical applications, will provide lower performance.